Design: Action-centric model

 The action-centric perspective is based on an empiricist philosophy and broadly consistent with the agile approach and methodical development.
 Substantial empirical evidence supports the veracity of this perspective in describing the actions of real designers.
 Like the rational model, the action-centric model sees design as informed by research and knowledge.

 At least two views of design activity are consistent with the action-centric perspective.
-Both involve these three basic activities:
+Both involve the following three basic activities: